PurpleAvatar/multiscale_biological_modeling/_pages/chemotaxis/home_conclusion.md

 With the visualization of trajectories, we see that the cells all move away from the starting point towards the target.
 However, how efficiently they get to the target is different for different expected run time.
 For example, after 500 seconds, the cells with `time_exp = 0.1` and `time_exp = 0.25` are still very far from the target; while those with `time_exp = 10` reach the target but don't stay there.

 ![image-center](../assets/images/chemotaxis_trajectories.png){: .align-center}
 <figcaption>Sample trajectories for each tumbling frequency.
-The background color indicates concentration: white -> red = low -> high; black dots are starting points; red dots are the points they reached at the end of the simulation; colorful dashed lines represent trajectories (one color one cell): dark -> bright color = older -> newer time points; dark dashed circle is where concentration reaches 1e8.</figcaption>
+The background color indicates concentration: white -> red = low -> high; black dots are starting points; red dots are the points they reached at the end of the simulation; colorful dashed lines represent trajectories (one color one cell): dark -> bright color = older -> newer time points.</figcaption>

 What should a good trajectory look like?
 A cell should move fast towards the target; after reaching the target, it should tumble immediately when moving to somewhere with a lower concentration and thus stay around the target region.
 If we plot average distances to the target through time, a good `time_exp` should be characterized by a fast decrease in distance to the target, followed by flattening as close to the target as possible.